kimsh02/awns-rpi5/README.md

 1. Ssh into your Raspberry Pi and update the OS using `sudo apt update && sudo apt upgrade -y`.

 1. Install git using `sudo apt install git -y` so that we can clone this software project through git.

 1. Clone this project using `git clone https://github.com/kimsh02/awns-rpi5.git`.

 1. Go into the project directory with `cd awns-rpi5`.

-1. Run `./scripts/install.sh`.
+1. Run `sudo ./scripts/install.sh`.
 This will install, build, and set up the necessary tools, and then build and install the executable system-wide.

 1. Copy paste this one-liner if you want to run the shell commands above in one
    go:
    ```
    sudo apt update && sudo apt upgrade -y && sudo apt install git -y &&
-   git clone https://github.com/kimsh02/awns-rpi5.git && cd awns-rpi5 &&
+   git clone https://github.com/kimsh02/awns-rpi5.git && cd awns-rpi5 && sudo
    ./scripts/install.sh
    ```